pragmint/open-practices/capabilities/learning-culture.md

 ### [Run Pair Programming Sessions](/practices/run-pair-programming-sessions.md)

 Running pair programming sessions can help foster a learning culture within an organization because they promote continuous knowledge sharing and collaboration.
-In these sessions, two developers work together at a single workstation, enabling the real-time exchange of skills, techniques, and best practices.
+In these sessions, two developers usually work together at a single workstation, enabling the real-time exchange of skills, techniques, and best practices.
 This type of collaborative environment accelerates the onboarding process for new team members and also helps experienced developers refine their skills through peer review and feedback.

 ### [Lead Workshops](/practices/lead-workshops.md)

 Leading workshops is an excellent way to provide your team with hands-on experience, allowing them to actively engage with the material.
 Workshops are particularly effective in breaking down preconceived notions, as they offer a practical approach to learning and problem-solving.
 However, workshops are not ideal for introducing new topics or ideas (that is better done by leading a demonstration).
 Participants may struggle in a workshop if they lack foundational knowledge, which can hinder their ability to fully benefit from the hands-on experience.
-To ensure success, it's important to establish a solid groundwork before diving into complex workshop activities.
+To ensure success, it's important to establish a solid foundation before diving into complex workshop activities.

 ### [Do a Spike, or Timeboxed Experiment](/practices/do-a-spike.md)